simplyequipped/portalmessenger/README.md

 This software is currently in a beta state.
 This means that the software will likely change in the future, and that there will be bugs.
 You can provide feedback in the [Discussions](https://github.com/simplyequipped/portalmessenger/discussions) section of the repository.

 ### Responsibility
-It is the station operator's reponsibility to ensure compliance with local laws.
+It is the station operator's responsibility to ensure compliance with local laws.

 It is the user's responsibility to manage their local network and implement good security practices (ex. using a firewall).
 Portal Messenger uses the Flask development server for simplicity and should only be used on a local network.
 Do not make Portal Messenger available on the internet.